Articles, Knitting

 Can I use a different increase/decrease method?

-With the exception of yarn over, you can use your preferred increase/decrease method.
+With the exception of yarn overs, you can use your preferred increase/decrease method.
 As long as the stitch count is correct, you should not have problems with the patterns.
-As a rule of thumb, if the increase/decrease lines is a distinctive element of the design (like in Pyramid Light), I wouldn’t change it; but if the increases/decreases are used just to shape the garment, you should be safe to change them.
+As a rule of thumb, if the increase/decrease lines are a distinctive element of the design (like in Pyramid Light), I wouldn’t change them; but if the increases/decreases are used just to shape the garment, you should be safe to change them.
 I always sample different increase/decrease methods with each design and choose the one that I think looks best with the pattern.

 . . .